reussite/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [8-James-Bond](./8-james-bong) script that sets the permission to the file hello as follows:
 [9-John Doe](./9-john-Doe)  script that sets the mode of the file hello to this
 [10-mirror-permissions](./10-mirror_permissions) cript that sets the mode of the file hello the same as olleh’s mode.
+[11-directories-permissions](11-directories_permissions) Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.